Multi-species Dark Matter with Warmth and Randomness: Summary Conclusions

 We have provided a general framework to calculate scale-dependent power spectrum evolution for multicomponent dark matter during matter and radiation domination.
 The components can be cold or warm and can have significant Poisson fluctuations associated with their discrete nature.
 Any combination of these features can be present in each component, and the framework requires no restrictions on the number of components or their mass fraction.
 We do not assume that our components are perfect fluids, and include effects of velocity dispersion as well as discreteness of the effective constituent ``particles".

 We are able to evaluate the total power spectrum, as well as cross and self power spectra for density perturbations in each component.
 Along with the total spectrum, cross spectra provide insights on how one component affects the other.
-We have provided a numerical algorithm (and publicly available code) to evaluate these spectra.
+We have provided a numerical algorithm (see Appendix \ref{App:Num-PS}, and publicly available code at \url{https://github.com/mustafaaamin/warm-and-random.git}) to evaluate these spectra.
 Typically, total power spectra calculations can be done in seconds.

 We provided explicit examples of power spectrum calculations.
 In particular, we considered a warm or cold subdominant component with significant Poisson noise.
 Primordial black holes, solitons, and miniclusters, as well as interference granules of wave dark matter produced after inflation, provide motivating examples where our framework can be applied.
-It can also applied to well-explored cases with such as neutrinos (approximately) and fractional or dominant amounts of warm dark matter.
+It can also be applied to cases such as with neutrinos (approximately) and with fractional or dominant amounts of warm dark matter.

 Our framework is restricted to subhorizon, non-relativistic dynamics, although this is not a severe restriction for most models of dark matter that are still viable.
 Also, like standard cosmological perturbation theory, the power spectrum calculation in this work loses control once the growth of perturbations become nonlinear.
 We also note that while the framework applies to interference granules, solitons, and such on scales larger than their size and separation, finite size effects (e.g. at the de Broglie scale) have not been accounted for in the present work.
 Such effects were included in \cite{Amin:2025sla} for a single species.
-A companion paper will include these wave effects for the multi-species case.
+A companion paper \cite{Amin:2025nxm} includes these wave effects for the multi-species case.

 We have ignored all non-gravitational effects.
-Our framework can be extended to include additional non-gravitational interactions between dark matter particles \cite{Spergel:1999mh,Bottaro:2024pcb,Bottaro:2023wkd,Graham:2025fdt}.
+Our framework can be extended to include additional non-gravitational interactions between dark matter particles \cite{Spergel:1999mh,Bottaro:2024pcb,Bottaro:2023wkd,Graham:2025fdt,Costa:2025kwt}.
 We leave this extension for future work.
 We also note that incorporating our multi-species DM evolution into existing cosmological perturbation solvers \cite{2022ascl.soft03026G, 2011JCAP...09..032L,Chudaykin:2020aoj} that include baryonic effects would be useful to understand the effects on BAO and CMB scales.